mohi0/MathCode/README.md

 2. Generalised functions for matrices
 3. Parse MATLAB format matrices

 1. Check Point exists on Line
 2. Mid points of 3D and 2D.
 3. Centeroid of 3D and 2D points.
+4. Check point exists in Circle, Ellipse and Sphere
+5. Check point exists on Circle Ellipse and Sphere

 ## Vectors
 1. Basic vector types